juvenius/du_ez_scanner/README.md

 In Dual Universe use this script in a Programing Board and at range to find ore nodes using with just 4 points.
 It uses a trilateration algothirim similar as how GSPs Systems work.
 Instalation and use is very Easy, just copy/paste the code and follow the screen instructions.

 # Features
-- Simple Panel for easy unclutterd UI
+- Simple Main Panel for easy unclutterd UI
-- Help Panel
+- Help Panel for ingame help on how to use script
 - Finds the node location with just 4 points
 - Easily  add and delete points
 - Slider panel for a faster data entry (experimental)